Unit 1: Introduction

 - Submit the required Introduction paragraph (10 points).

-- Take the Syllabus Quiz on Blackboard.
-(10 points extra credit) Log into Blackboard and you will see the button for the quiz in your course.
-This is a short, 10-question orientation quiz that you must take and pass with a score of 9/10 before you can continue in the course.
+- Take the Syllabus Quiz in Canvas.
+(10 points extra credit) This is a short, 10-question orientation quiz that you must take and pass with a score of 9/10 before you can continue in the course.
 If you must, you can retake the quiz more than once.

 - Yes, there are other students enrolled in this course with you.
-Post an informal welcome to everyone in the Blackboard online discussion forum (5 points Blackboard posting).
-Please first review the instructions for Using Blackboard.
+Post an informal welcome to everyone in the online introduction discussion forum (5 points).
+Please first review the instructions for Using Canvas.

 - NOTE that you must complete and submit the introduction paragraph to avoid being removed from the course on your First Assignment Due date.
 See your course schedule for the exact date.